 Your relationship with your children is likely the top priority in your life.
 For this reason, you never want to risk losing precious time spent with them.
 Whether you are going through a divorce, paternity case, or other family law matter, the issue of child custody will likely arise.
 Family laws require courts to consider numerous factors—focusing on the best interests of the child—in determining and approving parenting plans that will dictate where a child will spend his or her time.
 The assistance of a Washington family law attorney is often vital during this process to present your case to the court.
 If you are involved in this type of case, do not hesitate to contact our team for Washington child custody advice.

 Washington Fathers’ Rights

 Following a divorce, family courts traditionally favored the mother for child custody determinations and often ordered the father to pay child support, alimony, or both.
-Fortunately, updates to Washington family laws reflect the now-common view that a father’s rights are just as valuable as a mother’s.
+Fortunately, updates to Washington family laws reflect the now-common view that a father’s rights in Washington are just as valuable as a mother’s.
 Courts should always focus on the best interests of the child and should never automatically favor the mother over the father for custodial or support purposes.
 However, some archaic stereotypes may wrongfully linger and affect a father’s position in a divorce or custody case.
 For this reason, every father should seek out Washington fathers’ rights advice from a family law professional as soon as possible.